 For the last eight years Wise Birding Holidays has been supporting a number of small conservation projects as a result of donations made after each tour.
 We have donated £2,500 to these smaller charities, a number of which can be seen below.

-However, more recently we have started to pool the donations from most of our tours into one central fund.
+More recently we have started to pool the donations from most of our tours into one central fund.
 Once a target amount has been reached this money will then be used to support a single project in the hope of achieving more for species conservation.
-At present (April 2020) this amount stands at just over £7,000.
+At present (Jan 2021) this amount stands at just over £7,500pp.

 BTO Satellite Tracking of Common Cuckoos